 The paper is aimed at solving the crucial problem of ambiguity of unit cell choice that greatly decrease the quality of crystal structure recognition.
 We propose a new approach to structural identification of crystal lattices based on fuzzy neural network.
-In particular, the fuzzy TSK neural network model has been investigated using a sample of 7000 parameter sets of Bravais lattices belonging to 7 lattice system classes.
+In particular, the fuzzy TSK neural network model and Wang-Mendel network modification (Mamdani-Zadeh networks using operations of Goedel algebra) have been investigated using a sample of 7000 parameter sets of Bravais lattices belonging to 7 lattice system classes.

 This paper is organized in the following way.
 At first, existing parametric identification approaches are described.
-Afterwards, we will explain the proposed fuzzy network model and learning technique.
+Afterwards, we will explain the proposed fuzzy network models and learning technique.
 The last two sections are devoted to the identification method comparisons, error analysis and conclusions.